 A floatbox can start from an image map area just as easily as from a standard link and thumbnail.
 Assign the 'floatbox' class and 'data-fb-options' to the map's <area> elements.
 In this example, the class and options are inherited by each area element from the parent map, avoiding the need to repeat them for each area.
 Note that none of the options assigned directly and through the 'plato' class are required.
 They're just here to make this example fancy.View "plato" class options

 Enhanced Tooltips and Context Boxes

-Please note that both the Floatbox Instructions and the Options Reference have sections on enhanced tooltips and context boxes.
-Anyone considering implementing either of these widgets would do well, and save a bunch of time, by reviewing that documentation before tearing into writing the markup and code.
+Note that both the Floatbox Instructions and the Options Reference have sections on enhanced tooltips and context boxes.
+Anyone considering implementing either of these widgets would do well, and perhaps save a bunch of time, by reviewing that documentation before tearing into writing the markup and code.

 Similar to the enhanced tooltips, context boxes can be configured to open from left and/or right mouse clicks and to close on either or both of content and document clicks.

 Here's a cool little value picker built from a context box that contains three enhanced tooltips.
 Fire it up by clicking on the input element.

 View the AJAX source page for this example

 Hidden away down here at the bottom of this section of the demo page are the popup thumbnails.
 Create a popup thumbnail link by assigning a class name of "fbPopup", "fbPopdown", "fbPopcenter", "fbPopleft" or "fbPopright".
 These will reveal a hidden thumbnail within an anchor (<a>) element when moused-over or touched, and hide it again on mouse-out or another touch.
 The anchors remain normal functioning links which can be given Floatbox behaviour by also assigning the "floatbox" class to them.